Reasoning Runtime Behavior of a Program with LLM: How Far Are We?: Discussion

 \subsection{Threats to Validity}

 \phead{Internal Threats.} To construct the adapted benchmark for different sub-tasks of Runtime Behavior Reasoning, we manually establish some rules to select appropriate statements and variables for the evaluation.
 However, our selection criteria may not effectively represent the runtime state of the program.
 To mitigate this threat, we take some measures to determine problem settings that are representative and challenging, based on the characteristics of different tasks.
 For instance, we choose the last statement in the control flow (i.e., for EPP) and variables that are modified after the execution (i.e., for PSP).
 These measures help us to reasonably assess the model's capability to reason about code and provide meaningful differentiation.
 For Runtime Behavior Reasoning, we select four dimensions of the intermediate state of program execution which are widely applied in previous research~\cite{ding2024traced, tufano2023predicting}.
-These four tasks are proven to effectively evaluate the code reasoning capability of code LLMs~\cite{tufano2023predicting,ding2024traced,liu2024codemind}, and they are appropriate for \newidea Evaluation for their unique sequential relationship.
-However, there are still some dynamic features such as memory allocation and exception handling which may help measure code models and we have not explored yet.
+These four tasks are proven to effectively evaluate the code reasoning capability of code LLMs~\cite{tufano2023predicting,ding2024traced,liu2024codemind}, and are appropriate for \newidea Evaluation for their unique sequential relationship.
+However, there are still some dynamic features such as memory allocation and exception handling which may help measure code models, and we have not explored yet.
 Further research could consider exploring the potential for LLMs to reason about other dynamic program features and extend \newname to more scenarios.

 \phead{External Threats.} In the empirical study for our evaluation framework, the results are restricted to the specific collection of code models and base benchmarks.
-To mitigate this threat, we choose the representative code LLMs considering several standards including their scale, popularity, and training strategy; For base benchmarks applied, two benchmarks (i.e., HumanEval~\cite{codex} and ClassEval~\cite{classeval}) are distinct from evaluation fashion and programming scenarios.
-With the above efforts, the experimental results are expected to be held under more circumstances.
+To mitigate this threat, we choose representative code LLMs considering several standards including their scale, popularity, and training strategy; For the base benchmarks applied, two benchmarks (i.e., HumanEval~\cite{codex} and ClassEval~\cite{classeval}) are distinct from evaluation fashion and programming scenarios, as described in Section~\ref{subsec:benchmark}.
+With the above efforts, the experimental results are expected to be sustained in more circumstances.